 Learn more about the time period that took place 488 to 443 million years ago.
 3 min read During the Ordovician period, part of the Paleozoic era, a rich variety of marine life flourished in the ...

 The earliest fossil evidence for sharks or their ancestors are a few scales dating to 450 million years ago, during the Late Ordovician Period.
-Emma Bernard, a curator of fossil fish at the Museum, ...
+“Shark-like scales from the Late Ordovician have been ...

 But first there was a period of biological regrouping following the disastrous climax to the Ordovician.
 The recovery soon got under way in the oceans as climbing temperatures and rising sea ...